rackerlabs/support-how-to/content/how-to/account-management/account-management-faq/index.md

 {{< accordion title="How does RBAC work with MyRackspace?" col="in" href="accordion27" >}}

 With RBAC, account owners can leave permissions as they are in MyRackspace or set up restricted access to specific products for users through the Cloud Control Panel.
-For more detailed information, see [Learn about Role-Based Access Control (RBAC)](/support/how-to/overview-role-based-access-control-rbac/).
+For more detailed information, see Learn about Role-Based Access Control (RBAC) for [Rackspace Cloud](/support/how-to/overview-role-based-access-control-rbac-cloud/) and [Rackspace Dedicated](/support/how-to/overview-role-based-access-control-rbac-dedicated/).
 {{</ accordion >}}

 {{< accordion title="Can I link dedicated, hybrid, and cloud permissions?" col="in" href="accordion28" >}}